axeluhl/sailing-analytics/wiki/info/landscape/igtimi-riot.md

 The device-to-Riot connections as well as the web socket connections from API clients to the Riot server implement a heart beat mechanism to notice broken connections and issue a re-connect.

+The Riot back-end that receives data from devices can be configured regarding the port is listens on:

+- ``IGTIMI_RIOT_PORT``

+The Riot server is configured using the ``IGTIMI_RIOT_PORT`` environment variable which, if provided, is used to set the ``igtimi.riot.port`` system property.
+It defines the TCP port the devices connect to in order to reach the Riot server.
+If a Network Load Balancer (NLB) is used, this is the port the target group must use.
+If not provided, an arbitrary port that is available will be used for listening for incoming connections.
+The port can be discovered using the ``/igtimi/api/v1/server`` REST API end point.
+The "well-known" port for the Igtimi devices is 6000.

+The Igtimi wind receiver that is used when tracking races with live wind data, and the REST API client for wind import are both configured using two system properties, mapped to two corresponding environment variables.

+- ``IGTIMI_BASE_URL``

+Use this variable to override the default ``https://wind.sapsailing.com`` base URL for obtaining wind data from Igtimi devices.
+Authentication to this service by default will assume shared security and therefore shared user bases with shared access tokens.
+In particular, when starting the tracking of a race, the current user's credentials will be used.
+During a server re-start, live races will use their owner's credentials to authenticate to the remote Riot API.
+If you don't use shared security, consider using ``IGTIMI_BEARER_TOKEN`` in addition (see next section).

+- ``IGTIMI_BEARER_TOKEN``

+Overrides the default authentication scheme for requests against the remote "Riot" service for Igtimi wind connectivity whose base URL may be overridden using ``IGTIMI_BASE_URL``.
+Specify a bearer token valid in the context of the security service of the remote Riot service.

 ## History of the Riot System at Igtimi and Riedel

 Around 2020, the German company *Riedel Communications GmbH* acquired Igtimi and used some of their technology for the America's Cup at the time.
 The Riot system continued to operate under the Igtimi brand, though owned by Riedel now.
 In the years that followed, Riedel decided to move out of the sailing domain again.
 In 2024 they announced they would end the Riot service by the end of the year.
 Effective January 6, 2025, the Riot system running at ``https://www.yacht-bot.com`` and ``https://www.igtimi.com`` was shut down.